 Please note that reptiles can pass on some very dangerous diseases to humans, especially those with compromised immune systems.
 With that children under the age of five, pregnant women, elderly adults, people with cancer, people with HIV/AIDS, and people with a CD4 count of less than 200 should avoid handling reptiles in any capacity.

-Precautions and best practices
+Precautions and best practices for pet reptiles

 For the rest of the population, you should still take the following precautions when handling and owning reptiles.
 Treat all reptiles as though they are known to be contaminated with any of the bacterias or viruses mentioned in this article.
 Always wash your hands with hot, soapy water after touching a reptile, reptile tank, equipment, or reptile food and feces.
 Keep reptiles out of the kitchen or any area where food is prepared or eaten.